gooseberry/smoke/docs/user-guide/getting-started.md

 ## Install Ansible

 ### Ansible
 Ansible is a tool developed to automate the installation and configuration of IT infrastructures.
 By installing a control node on your Chromebook, you can make use of all the scripts from this repository to automatically configure and deploy games to your system.
+The instructions below will download the required files and configure your system to run the scripts from this repository.

 ### Step-by-step instructions
 1. Open the Terminal application on your Chromebook.
 1. Copy and paste the following lines into the terminal

        curl -s https://raw.githubusercontent.com/gooseberry/smoke/main/setup.sh | bash

 Enjoy the features offered by this project and if you're interested in learning more, make sure to check out the [[Under the Hood]] section.